GorillaInTheStack/monkey-sec-blog/content/posts/binary/return-oriented-programming/index.md

 Yellow is `add` stack frame, blue is `main` stack frame and red is the runtime stack frame.

 You can look up the assembly code with a disassembler like `objdump` or `gdb`.
 I used `gdb` with pwndbg.

+>[!NOTE]
-Note that the e-prefixed registers are part of the r-prefixed registers.
+> The e-prefixed registers are part of the r-prefixed registers.
 `EBP` $\subset$ `RBP`, `EAX` $\subset$ `RAX`, etc. The E registers are the lower 32 bits of the R registers.
+When they are overwritten in a x64 machine, the higher bits are set to 0.

 ### 32bit version